Experience with Quickbooks is a must. Accounting degree preferred but not required. Please send resume and salary

 Math skills.
 Bookkeeping, accounting, and auditing clerks deal with numbers daily and should be comfortable with basic arithmetic.

-The median annual wage for bookkeeping, accounting, and auditing clerks was $37,250 in May 2015.
+The median annual wage for bookkeeping, accounting, and auditing clerks is $37,250.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $22,940, and the highest 10 percent earned more than $57,920.

-In May 2015, the median annual wages for bookkeeping, accounting, and auditing clerks in the top industries in which they worked were as follows:
+The median annual wages for bookkeeping, accounting, and auditing clerks in the top industries in which they work are as follows:

 |Professional, scientific, and technical services||$38,910|